scottrobertson/rails-vue-template/README.md

 ### Also sets up

 - An example Dockerfile, based on alpine to keep the size down
-- Github actions, which sets up ruby, the database and runs rspec
 - Dependabot for Bundler and Yarn
+- Github actions
+  - Run RSpec
+  - Build docker image

 ### Structure